-Two fair-quality prospective studies, which were both included in the previous review, examined the accuracy of neck palpation to detect thyroid nodules. ^{55,56} These two studies (n=354) were conducted by the same investigator in Finland in the late 1980's.
+Two fair-quality prospective studies, both included in the previous review, examined the accuracy of neck palpation to detect thyroid nodules.
+These two studies (n=354) were conducted by the same investigator in Finland in the late 1980s.
 Both studies used a single examiner to screen persons with neck palpation, which was immediately followed by ultrasound as the reference standard.
-However, only one reported the diagnostic accuracy of palpation for all screened persons (regardless of the ultrasound-based results).
-55 In that study, screening by neck palpation was conducted with 253 randomly selected persons from the community who were age 20 to 49 years.
+However, only one study reported the diagnostic accuracy of palpation for all screened persons (regardless of the ultrasound results).
+In that study, screening by neck palpation was conducted among 253 randomly selected persons ages 20 to 49 years from the community.
 An abnormal result from neck palpation (i.e., thyroid nodule or diffuse enlargement of the thyroid) was found in 5.1 percent of subjects, whereas an abnormal result from ultrasound was found in 27.3 percent.
-The sensitivity and specificity of palpation to detect thyroid nodules (size not reported) were 11.6 percent (95% CI, 5.1 to 21.6) and 97.3 percent (95% CI, 93.8 to 99.1), respectively.55 In the other study, screening for thyroid nodules by neck palpation was conducted by a single examiner for 101 women age 49 to 58 years who attended a mammogram screening program.
-56 The palpation results were reported for the 36 patients with abnormal ultrasound exam results.
+The sensitivity and specificity of palpation to detect thyroid nodules (size not reported) were 11.6 (95% CI, 5.1 to 21.6) and 97.3 percent (95% CI, 93.8 to 99.1), respectively.
+In the other study, screening for thyroid nodules by neck palpation was conducted by a single examiner among 101 women ages 49 to 58 years who attended a mammogram screening program.
+The palpation results were reported for the 36 patients with abnormal ultrasound results.
 The sensitivity of palpation to detect nodules in persons with an abnormal ultrasound result was 27.8 percent.
-In this study, a second examiner palpated a subset of persons and exam findings were concordant in 18 of the 25 cases with palpation findings of the first examiner.
+In this study, a second examiner palpated a subset of persons and examination findings were concordant with those of the first examiner in 18 of the 25 cases.

 Both studies are fair-quality prospective studies.
-However, these older, single-examiner studies were conducted outside the United States and only one reported the results for all persons who underwent examination of the thyroid by palpation.
-In addition, in both studies the number of participants was relatively small and no cancer was detected.
+However, these older, single-examiner studies were conducted outside the United States, and only one reported results for all persons who underwent examination of the thyroid by palpation.
+In addition, the number of participants in both studies was relatively small, and no cancer was detected.